dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 bash CreateManyFrequencyTrajectories.sh <PReFerSimParameterFile1> <PReFerSimParameterFile2> <Identifier> <AlleleFrequencyDown> <AlleleFrequencyUp> <NumberOfHaplotypesWithTheDerivedAllele> <NumberOfIndependentVariants> <DemographicScenarioFile> <ThetaHaplotype> <RhoHaplotype> <NumberOfSites>

 where:
-PReFerSimParameterFile1.- Contains the parameters to run the forward-in-time simulator PReFerSim to get a list of alleles that end at a certain frequency interval where their distribution of selective coefficients is a point value or follows a different probability distribution.
+PReFerSimParameterFile1.- Contains the parameters to run the forward-in-time simulator PReFerSim to get a list of alleles that end inside a certain frequency interval where the distribution of selective coefficients of the simulated alleles is a point value or follows a different probability distribution.

 PReFerSimParameterFile2.- It is almost the same file as PReFerSimParameterFile1, but it contains two extra options at the bottom that specify the list of alleles whose frequency trajectory you will print, and the output file with the frequency trajectory of those alleles.
 More information on the options of the parameter files can be found in the PReFerSim manual at https://github.com/LohmuellerLab/PReFerSim

 Identifier - A number to give to the script.
-Can be changed in case the user wants to run the same parameter many times and get a different output with a different identifier every time.
+Can be changed in case the user wants to run the same parameter files PReFerSimParameterFile1 and PReFerSimParameterFile2 many times and get a different output with a different identifier every time.
 Also a random seed.

 AlleleFrequencyDown - The program will print the L values for alleles that have a frequency in the present that is bounded by two numbers.
 This is the lower bound.